 More frequently asked questions about Saadiyat Beach

-There is nothing stopping you from walking along the length of Saadiyat Beach at any time and enjoying the beachfront.
+There is nothing stopping you from walking along the length of Saadiyat Beach at any time and enjoying the beachfront for free.
 If you wish to use any of the facilities, such as the deckchairs at Soul Beach or any of the hotels, you need to pay a day pass charge.

 The water is safe to swim in.
-All official beach areas have lifeguards, and it is recommended to swim in these sections of the beach only.
+All official beach areas have lifeguards, and swimming only in these sections of the beach is recommended.
 There is an occasional influx of jellyfish and other marine pests, but this is generally after storms and will be indicated by a purple flag at lifeguard posts.

 You can wear anything from a bikini to a burkini at Saadiyat Beach.
 Please note that sunbathing topless is not permitted and that thongs are seen as distasteful.
 You should always cover up when leaving the beach and attempt to be dry and properly dressed before entering any shop or eating establishment.

-You can learn more about dress code and clothing etiquette in Abu Dhbai here.
+You can learn more about dress code and clothing etiquette in Abu Dhabi here.

 None of the organized beach settings allow picnics brought in from outside.